In this Article...quick links

 Including data in a presentation is often unavoidable.
-But it also presents a problem: The more data you place on your slides, the less your audience will retain.
-And as we all know, slides crammed with numbers can quickly put an audience to sleep.
+And it can also present a problem: The more data-heavy your slides, the less your audience is likely to retain.
+And as we all know, slides crammed with just numbers can quickly put an audience to sleep.
+So what’s the answer?
+Data Visualisation!

-One of the best ways you can overcome this challenge is to convert a spreadsheet full of data into a series of key messages across a number of succinct slides.
-This can be done using a variety of visualisation techniques, for example: including powerful images, impactful charts, and contemporary graphics.
+One of the best ways you can overcome this challenge is to visualise data by converting a spreadsheet full of data into a series of key messages across a number of succinct slides.
+This can be done using a variety of data visualisation techniques, for example: including powerful images, impactful charts, and contemporary graphics.
 Visualisation will help you keep your presentation engaging and slides clean while also clearly presenting trends, problems and patterns.

 Here are some other benefits of using data visualisation in presentations: